bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 #Introduction

-The T100 Thruster is a low-cost high performance thruster for marine robotics.
-It was originally launched in 2014 through a [Kickstarter campaign](#).
+The M100 Motor is a brushless electric motor for use underwater.
+It is pressure resistant and ruggedized against harsh ocean conditions.
+Many of the motors components are used in the [T100 Thruster](/thrusters/).

 ##Safety